AlynxZhou/hikaru/tutorials/theme.md

 You can use globs to describe file dependencies since v1.11.0, it's only allowed in lists (the third level of this YAML).

-Theme author should update this file for their `srcs/` and `layouts/` dir, for example please check [how hikaru-themes-aria uses it](https://github.com/AlynxZhou/hikaru-theme-aria/blob/master/file-dependencies.yaml).
+Theme author should update this file for their `srcs/` and `layouts/` dir, however, you may not need this file, because some templating engines use runtime including so dependency does not matter.
+For example please check [how hikaru-themes-aria uses it](https://github.com/AlynxZhou/hikaru-theme-aria/blob/master/file-dependencies.yaml).

 **WARNING**: Although Hikaru checks circular dependency since v1.11.0, theme authors should also check it to prevent unpredicted problems.